 Writing can change the world because to write is to take an idea and put it into a format that sires inspiration within others via the means of inception that can potentially last forever.

 “Ideas that formulate into stories are just another form of genetics that pass down and influence future generations; the stories evolve as the people and mediums used to convey these stories evolve.
 It raises an eyebrow overlooking the point at which we as a species first began to influence ourselves in that regard; I dare say since the dawn of history itself, since the first story ever told, the first urban legend, the first tall tale ever told anywhere in any culture.
 In comparison, Alexander the Great was absolutely inspired by the tales of old in his time; he carried a copy of the Iliad (the story of the fall of Troy, encompassing the fate of the great warriors: Achilles and Hektor) with him on military campaigns.
-Inspired or influenced by such a story (and others, for sure), he traversed his life being led by his heart upon the path before his feet, crimson-washed by the blood of his fallen foes and brethren alike; its bricks laid by each of the legendary greats who came before him on the pursuit for glory to conquer and expand his empire, not only to unite the world under one king, but for the sake of his own legend, which would therein influence future generations just as past ones had influenced him…” –an excerpt from Fighting for Redemption
+Inspired or influenced by such a story (and others, for sure), he traversed his life being led by his heart upon the path before his feet, crimson-washed by the blood of his fallen foes and brethren alike; its bricks laid by each of the legendary greats who came before him in the pursuit of glory to conquer and expand his empire, not only to unite the world under one king, but for the sake of his own legend, which would therein influence future generations just as past ones had influenced him…” –an excerpt from Fighting for Redemption

 The simple ability to biologically procreate, to spread one’s genetic seed in the form of children, is the easiest or most common method of contributing a legacy to humanity.
 But to be a person or character who ascends into the becoming of an idea, and then to be an idea that transforms into a spreadable story, implanting that idea into the minds of others is to spawn a legacy far greater than having any number of children, because you inherently, by the way of inception, shape the minds of all of whom would encounter it, even if the character in question is fictional.